 Hike to Shovel Point – 1.5 miles, round trip

 When you’re ready to hit the trails, Shovel Point is a good place to start.
 This dog friendly trail is great for its Lake Superior views.

 From the back of the visitor center, head left to the trailhead.
 The trail takes you through tall pines and along the jagged cliffs of Lake Superior’s rugged shoreline.
 There are many wooden stairs, but also many places for you to pause and take in the view.
 At the far end of the trail, you can walk out onto a wooden balcony overlooking the lake.

 Hike to Two Step Falls and High Falls – 1.5 miles, round trip

-If you camped with your dog at the Baptism River Campground in Tettegouche State Park, hiking to Two Step Falls and High Falls is the perfect way to start your morning.
+If you camp with your dog at the Baptism River Campground in Tettegouche State Park, hiking to Two Step Falls and High Falls is the perfect way to start your morning!
 The trail starts from the back of the campground between sites 17 and 20e.

 The spur trail to Two Falls is short but mighty.
 There are two hundred stairs to descend to reach the falls.
 And there is no bridge at the bottom, so you climb back up the steps on your return.
 Two Step Falls makes up for it though—it’s a lovely set of waterfalls!
 Plus, if you arrive early enough, you can watch the sunrise light up the falls.